-While these are only preliminary results and Phase 2 of the NPO Survey will have deeper and wider coverage, these findings could be used by governments, funders and CSR to inform policy as resource allocation strategies.
+While these are only preliminary results and Phase 2 of the NPO Survey will have deeper and wider coverage, these findings could be used by government regulators, ecosystem builders, funders and CSR to inform policy, resource allocation and NPO capacity building strategies.
+NPOs could use the findings to inform strategy and project design, benchmark performance and impact reporting.